francescacairoli/AdvProgrExam/c++/REPORT.md

 # Introduction

-The purpose of the assigned C++ project is to implement a templated binary search tree, complete with iterators.
+The purpose of the assigned project is to implement a templated binary search tree in C++ language.
+A binary search tree is a hierarchical data structure, order according to the keys: each node in the tree as a key and a value, a smaller key is found in the left child, whereas a larger key is found in the right child.
 The final goal is to compare the behavior of my custom implementation, either in a balanced or unbalanced situation, with the behaviour of the map and unordered_map standard libraries.

 ## Code structure

+The class BST implement the structure of our custom binary search tree, templated on the type of the key and the type of the values associated to nodes residing in it.
 The BST class relies on a nested class, called Node, defined by a template pair of a key and a value.
 Allowing nodes to have a template type for the keys-value pair, results in the possibility of building template trees, that is, trees with different types of nodes.